 Yes, it's true Scott Kelby writes some great books and I highly recommend them.
 However, that doesn't mean that there aren't other great books out there.
 In fact, there are.
-However, I've found that great books like Photoshop LAB Color: The Canyon Conundrum and Other Adventures in the Most Powerful Colorspace and The Photographer’s Eye don't appeal to the masses and quite simple are too advanced for someone reading an article like this.
+However, I've found that great books like Photoshop LAB Color: The Canyon Conundrum and Other Adventures in the Most Powerful Colorspace don't appeal to the masses and quite simple are too advanced for someone reading an article like this.
 At some point I may do an advanced Photoshop book list, but for now I'm catering to those who are getting started and Kelby is the man right now.

 Extra Reading Recommendations

 If you’ve finished my recommended books and want more, then you’ve gotta try these: